Edgenesis/shifu/docs/guide/development/develop-deviceshifu.md

     type: object
 ```

-In order to allow your `deviceShifu_xxx` to receive these specific settings,
+In order to allow your `deviceShifuXXX` to receive these specific settings,
 you need to add the setting schema to `shifu_install.yml`, `config_crd.yaml` and `config_default.yaml` files in `properties` under `PortocolSettings`

 ### API